-With little or no social housing having been built in Ashbourne for over 15 years, Clúid Housing’s latest development in the County Meath town has provided brand new homes for 67 families, who had been on the social housing waiting list for over seven years.
+With little or no social housing having been built in Ashbourne for 15 years, Clúid's latest development there has provided homes for 67 families, who had been on the social housing waiting list for over seven years.

 The goal of Ó Cualann’s Cohousing Alliance initiative is to develop and support fully-integrated communities, deliver well-designed, top-quality, energy-efficient, affordable homes and to ensure its co-operative model can be replicated and scaled across the country.

-Meath County Council is working with the Department of Housing, Planning, Community and Local Government to deliver over 1,250 social housing units under Rebuilding Ireland, through a combination of Construction/Acquisition, Payment and Availability arrangements with the Approved Housing Bodies and other social leasing schemes.
+Meath County Council is working with the Department of Housing, Planning, Community and Local Government to deliver over 1,250 social housing units under Rebuilding Ireland, through Construction/Acquisition, Payment and Availability arrangements with the AHBs and other social leasing schemes.

 Moston Construction Ltd, the main contractor involved in the development of Dun Laoghaire Rathdown Council’s new Chamber and Civic Hub, delivered the project within budget and on time for the official opening in June at the Town Hall in Dun Laoghaire.

-The Cherrywood Strategic Development Zone, nestled at the foot of the Dublin Mountains in Dún Laoghaire-Rathdown between the M50 and N11 transport corridors, is on course to become the major new town in South Dublin, and will accommodate an estimated population of around 20,000 residents.
+The Cherrywood Strategic Development Zone, nestled at the foot of the Dublin Mountains in Dún Laoghaire-Rathdown between the M50 and N11 transport corridors, is on course to become South Dublin's major new town, with a population of around 20,000 residents.

-The Government’s failure to respond to the housing crisis has been described as a national emergency by Social Justice Ireland.
-The justice advocacy organisation’s National Social Monitor Autumn 2018 has revealed that mortgage arrears are again on the rise, up to 87,000 households remain on social housing waiting lists while 10,000 people are left homeless.
+The Government’s failure to respond to the housing crisis has been described as a national emergency by Social Justice Ireland, whose National Social Monitor Autumn 2018 recently revealed that mortgage arrears are rising, up to 87,000 households remain on social housing waiting lists while 10,000 people are left homeless.

-The eight winning projects of the €1.6m Social Enterprise Development Fund, who are set to participate on the six-month Accelerator Programme, will also automatically go forward as finalists for the ‘Social Enterprise of the Year’ at the IPB All Ireland Community & Council Awards in association with LAMA, in Croke Park next February.
+The eight winning projects of the €1.6m Social Enterprise Development Fund, set to participate on the six-month Accelerator Programme, will also automatically be finalists for the ‘Social Enterprise of the Year’ at the IPB All Ireland Community & Council Awards, in Croke Park next February.